Pitmaster BBQ Catering in Elizabethtown, New York

 We look at where the truck or buffet lands, how guests move, and how long the food needs to hold.

-New York has no statewide health or fire reciprocity confirmed for this service area yet.
-We plan the quote around the actual event address, applicable health authority, fire expectations where relevant, and host-site rules.
-Reference: NYS Sanitary Code Part 14 / local health department permits; no statewide mobile-food reciprocity bill identified.
+New York does not currently show a statewide health or fire reciprocity flag in the page data.
+We plan the quote around the actual event address, applicable health authority, fire expectations where relevant, venue rules, parking, and host-site access.
+Planning note – NYS Sanitary Code Part 14 / local health department permits; no statewide mobile-food reciprocity bill identified;.

 Pitmaster Standard